-- 1. the alleged dangerous weapon was not possessed by the student for use as a weapon or for direct or indirect delivery to another person for use as a weapon; - 2. the student did not knowingly possess the weapon; - 3. the student did not know or have reason to know that the object was a dangerous weapon; - 4. the student possessed the weapon at the suggestion, request, or direction of school administrators or police authorities, or the student had the express permission of school administrators or police authorities to possess the weapon - 5. there is a rebuttable presumption that expulsion for possession of a weapon is not justified if both of the following are met: - a.
+- 1. The alleged dangerous weapon was not possessed by the student for use as a weapon or for direct or indirect delivery to another person for use as a weapon; - 2.
+The student did not knowingly possess the weapon; - 3.
+The student did not know or have reason to know that the object was a dangerous weapon; - 4.
+The student possessed the weapon at the suggestion, request, or direction of school administrators or police authorities to possess the weapon.
+There is a rebuttable presumption that expulsion for possession of a weapon is not justified if both of the following are met:

+- a.
 The school board or its designee determines in writing that at least 1 of the factors above has been established in a clear and convincing manner. - b.
 The pupil has no history of suspension or expulsion.